August 9, 2021

-“We are pleased to welcome Brandi and Kirsten to the foundation board of directors during this important moment in the foundation’s history,” stated Kappa Delta Foundation Chair Beth Langford.
-“As highly respected and seasoned professionals with valuable sorority and nonprofit experience, we look forward to their engagement and assistance in advancing the foundation’s mission: the support of the educational, leadership and philanthropic initiatives of Kappa Delta Sorority.”
+“We are pleased to welcome Kate, Emily and Tove to the foundation board of directors.
+Their dedication to Kappa Delta and desire to support the foundation’s mission will be invaluable,” stated Kappa Delta Foundation Chair Beth Martin Langford.
+“Each brings a wealth of experience.
+We are excited to channel their talent, expertise and energy as we continue to support of the educational, leadership and philanthropic initiatives of Kappa Delta Sorority.”

-The 2020-2021 Kappa Delta Foundation Board members are: Beth Martin Langford, chair; Michelle Parmley Rabideau, vice chair; Sue Brauer Mickelberg, secretary/treasurer; Karen Thomas Fesmire; Jaynee Drange Groseth; Brandi Cappaert Harper; Kirsten Jakmas Kuykendoll; Laura Freedman Magedoff; Kristin Power; Jodi Scheurenbrand; Cheryl Grant Sizer; Susan Stockton; and Tricia Ruma Spence.
-In addition to those elected, Pamela Nix, executive director, serves as an ex officio member of the board.
+The 2021-2022 Kappa Delta Foundation board members are: Beth Martin Langford, chair; Michelle Parmley Rabideau, vice chair; Sue Brauer Mickelberg, secretary/treasurer; Emily Ulmer Feinstein; Brandi Cappaert Harper; Kirsten Jakmas Kuykendoll; Laura Freedman Magedoff; Kathryn McGlynn; Kristin Power; Jodi Scheurenbrand; Cheryl Grant Sizer; Susan Stockton; and Tove Bichel Thomas.
+In addition to those elected and appointed, Maggie Waples, executive director, serves as an ex officio member of the board.